Black-Flash/portfolio_demo/README.md

 4. This file provides real-time price of your assets, your PNL on futures, your NFT, your current loans and Total value.
 5. Dollar($) based

+# How to Execute
+Type
+python porfolio.py --file template.csv
+=> If you change the name of csv file, change the file name after --file.

 # How to use Template

 I recommend you to fill the column which is 'bold'-written.